Sidecar Daemon¶

 Observability fields next_at (raw cron eligibility) and effective_at (next_at + offset, or queued pending due time) ride alongside each JobState in sidecar_state.json; the dashboard's Jobs tab renders effective_at in the "Next Run" column and shows the configured jitter_seconds in a dedicated "Jitter" column so users can correlate display time with cause.

-Config (sidecar: section in config.yaml): health_check_interval (main-loop cadence for restart-decision evaluation), health_probe_interval (HealthMonitor cadence), health_probe_timeout, health_failure_threshold, max_service_crashes, restart_backoff_base, services (with module/port/enabled per service), jobs_dir (system jobs, defaults to sidecar_jobs), user_jobs_dir (user jobs override; empty = <data_root>/user_jobs/), heartbeat, message_poll_interval.
+Config (sidecar: section in config.yaml): health_check_interval (cadence of both loops: supervisor restart-decision evaluation and dispatch cycles), health_probe_interval (HealthMonitor cadence), health_probe_timeout, health_failure_threshold, max_service_crashes, restart_backoff_base, dispatch_stall_warn_seconds (default 600 — warn when the dispatch loop sits in one phase this long), services (with module/port/enabled per service), jobs_dir (system jobs, defaults to sidecar_jobs), user_jobs_dir (user jobs override; empty = <data_root>/user_jobs/), heartbeat, message_poll_interval.